donaldbales/mcp3008/README.md

 SPI interface using GPIO 9, 10, 11, and in my code.py, 13 instead of 5 because an HX711 is using that pin.

 This is a beautiful product.
-It does exactly what the documentation does, without any hair pulling. :)
+It does exactly what the documentation says, without any hair pulling. :)